kanav-agarwal/PrepMate/README.md

 ## Contribution

-- Add more SAT Math problems with topic and difficulty tags.
+- Add more SAT problems with topic and difficulty tags.
 - Improve error classification rules or ML model.
 - Enhance UI for better usability and visualization.